- 1. Objective

 To learn how to interact with Hadoop HDFS using CLI follow this command guide.

 When automatic failover is not configured, admins have to manually transit one of the Resource managers to the active state.
 Failover from active master to the other, they are expected to transmit the active master to standby and transmit a Standby-RM to Active.
-This activity can be done using the yarn
+Hence, this activity can be done using the yarn.

 In this case, there is no need for any manual intervention.
 The master has an option to embed the Zookeeper (a coordination engine) based ActiveStandbyElector to decide which Resource Manager should be the Active.
 When the active fails, another Resource Manager is automatically selected to be active.
 Note that, there is no need to run a separate zookeeper daemon because ActiveStandbyElector embedded in Resource Managers acts as a failure detector and a leader elector instead of a separate ZKFC daemon.